gatepoet/LLM-Guide/README.md

 The model's configuration can be found in the `config.json` file in the model's repository on the Hugging Face Model Hub.
 This file contains information about the model's architecture and training parameters.

+Understanding the GPT4All-13b-snoozy Model" section, after the revised text, add this paragraph: "For instance, the GPT4All-13b-snoozy model's ability to generate human-like text makes it ideal for applications such as chatbots, content generation, and more.
+Its scalability allows it to be adjusted to fit the computational resources available, making it a versatile choice for various tasks.

 <details>
 <summary>Diagram 1: GPT4All-13b-snoozy Model Architecture</summary>